sateesh12/sateesh12/README.md

 - 👋 Hi, I’m Sateesh Kalidas
 - 👀 I’m interested in Automotive Electronics Software development
-- 🌱 I’m currently learning Electric Vehicle and  cyber-security
-- 💞️ I’m looking to collaborate on EV and embedded security
 - 📫 How to reach me sateesh12 at icloud dot com

 <!---